 Meaning: S.W.A.K. - Written with love and care, XXX - Adult movie rating, sexual in nature

 Upon further research, I found that during Medieval times, most people were illiterate.
-Therefore, contracts were not considered legal until each signer included a "X" to represent Saint Andrew.
-Then to prove sincerity, each signer would then kiss the "X".
+Therefore, contracts were not considered legal until each signer included an "X" to represent Saint Andrew.
+Then to prove sincerity, each signer would then kiss the "X."

 The kissing of the "X" custom faded but the "X" became the symbol for a kiss.
 (XXX became extreme kissing, if you know what I mean.)